-The UP Trango XC2 is equipped with a very efficient speed system, working over a foot stirrup as usual.
-By engaging the speed system the true air speed may be increased by around 17km/h.
+The UP Ascent3 is equipped with a very efficient speed system, working over a foot stirrup as usual.
+By engaging the speed system the true air speed may be increased by around 11 to 13 km/h.
 Being familiar with the use of the speed system is an important skill to have in paragliding.

-The speed system should be used when you are flying through sinking air, when trying to achieve best glide in a headwind, or when trying to cover the ground as quickly as possible.
+The speed system should be used when you are flying through sinking air, when trying to achieve best glide in a headwind, or trying to cover the ground as quickly as possible.
 But it is important to remember that the glider will be more susceptible to collapses at high speeds, so the speed system should not be used in extreme turbulence.
-If a collapse occurs with the speed system applied it should be released immediately.
-Some warning of an imminent collapse is afforded by the tension felt in the speed system; should the tension suddenly drop then the stirrup should be released and the glider returned to normal trim speed.
+If a collapse occurs with the speed system applied then it should be released immediately.
+Some warning of an imminent collapse is afforded by the tension felt in the speed system; should the tension suddenly reduce then the stirrup should be released and the glider returned to normal trim speed.

-BEWARE!
-All extreme flight situations, such as collapses, happen more dynamically at higher speeds.
-Therefore the speed system should not be operated near the ground or in noticeable turbulence.
+BEWARE! ΑII extreme flight situations, such as collapses, happen more dramatically at increased speed.
+Therefore the speed should system not be operated near the ground or in noticeable turbulence.